Sowmiyavasu08/AI-Summarizer/README.md

 ## 📸 Screenshots

-Here are some screenshots of the app in action:
+Here are some screenshots of the app in action(completely free source):

 ### Streamlit UI for Text and File Upload